Ting Comic & Graphic Arts FestivalTingfest

-These events and activities complement the exhibition and comic pop-up shop in The ARTS Project’s gallery, where everyone can attend anytime during operating hours (Tuesdays – Saturdays, 12:00 – 5:00 p.m.).
+These events and activities complement the exhibition and comic pop-up shop in TAP’s gallery, where everyone can attend anytime during operating hours (Tuesdays – Saturdays, 12:00 – 5:00 p.m.).

 Regular gallery hours are Tuesdays - Saturdays, from noon until 5 p.m.

-The ARTS Project (TAP) is driven to transform the community by providing a creative hub that supports emerging artists in multiple disciplines.
+TAP Centre for Creativity (previously called The ARTS Project) is driven to transform the community by providing a creative hub that supports emerging artists in multiple disciplines.
 With a gallery, black-box theatre, multi-use workshop space, and ten resident artist studios, we provide quality facilities and innovative programs that nourish passions, mentor creators, and overcome barriers to creativity.

 The Arts Project